loagsword/loagsword/README.md

 ### Hi there 👋
-I'm Lolu.
 I design websites and voice interfaces and also love to dabble in code.
 On this github, you will find demos and mock websites borne of tutorials and practice projects.
 I am currently doing some freelance work while figuring out what comes next (looking out for a new role!).
 Send me a DM or Email.

 😄 Pronouns: He/Him
 👯 I’m looking to collaborate on: Chatbots & Voice Assistants
-🔭 currently working on: wastedinkspace.com
+🔭 Currently working on: wastedinkspace.com
 🧞‍♂️ Specialties: Adobe CC, Python, React.JS, Wordpress, Jovo, Jovo, AIML, Alexa SK, Actions SDK
 🏙 Location: New Jersey